hessllab/HW_6/README.md

 ### Finding Authors on ITRDB
 Problem: Cynthia has noticed that certain authors make excellent collections on the NCEI ITRDB.
 She would like to develop a script that will pull all the ITRDB files for a single author in a single state.
-For example, all of the files Ed Cook contributed to in NY.
+For example, she would like to download and review all of the files Ed Cook contributed to in NY.
 She is wise and plans to start by using her existing _state.sh_ script to download the data from NY, then use `grep` and `find` to make a list of Ed Cook's files.
 Once she is successful, she will generalize her script for any state and any author.

 #### Objective: